micahlanham/poke-project/README.md

 # Poke-project

 ## About
-After logging into the app, the user will pick a pokemon from the list to use as a fighter.
-They will then proceed to fight opponent pokemon.
+After the user creates account/logs in, they'll search up desired pokemon.
+After searching up pokemon by name, information of the pokemon will populate just like the pokedex from the pokemon tv show.

 # User Story